TimothyJan/TimothyJan.github.io/README.md

 # timothyjan.github.io
-Portfolio Website for Timothy Jan using Angular and MDBOOTSTRAP5.
+Portfolio Website for Timothy Jan using Angular and Bootstrap.